KeksBombe/jellyfin-plugin-auto-collections/README.md

 ## User Guide

-### Basic Collections
+### Simple Collections

 1. To set it up, visit `Dashboard -> Plugins -> My Plugins -> Auto Collections`
 2. For each auto collection you want to create:
-   - Select the match type (Title, Studio, or Genre) from the dropdown
+   - Select the match type (Title, Studio, Genre, Actor, or Director) from the dropdown
+   - Select the media type (All, Movies, or Shows) from the dropdown
    - Enter the string to match
    - Provide a custom collection name (optional)
    - Choose whether the match should be case-sensitive (optional)